timfelle/PointCloudRegistration/README.md

 - Eigen  (3.3.5)
 - Open3D (0.4.0)

-### Installing
+### Installation
 Visual Studio 2017 projects are available in the Point Cloud Registration folder along with a solution file (.sln).
 These should be updated to include the correct directories for the libraries.
+Makefiles are also included for compilation of the programs.
+Again some alteration will be required in order to locate the correct libraries.

 ## Running the tests
 For direct usage of the program files in the commandline please see the